Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

 \section{Weighted Program Semantics}

 We consider a simple {\em weighted} programming language in the style of \citet{batz2022weighted} and \citet{zilberstein:completeOL}.
-We will present the syntax and semantics in this section.
-While the syntax is not different from the aforementioned works, the semantics will be crafted to take into account potential nontermination.
+We will present the syntax and semantics in this section, while highlighting our new addition: the ability to quantify weights of infinite traces in a denotational model.